Perfect Prime Rib Roast

 - In a small bowl, combine the first four ingredients; rub half over the roast.
 Place roast in a large resealable plastic bag; seal and refrigerate overnight, turning often.
 Cover and refrigerate remaining marinade.

 - Drain and discard marinade.
 Place roast fat side up in a large roasting pan; pour reserved marinade over roast.
 Tent with foil.
 Bake at 350° for 1 hour.
-Uncover and bake 1-1/2 hours longer or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done 170°).
+Uncover and bake 1-1/2 hours longer or until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°; medium-well, 145°).
 Let stand for 15 minutes before slicing.
-Yield: 8-10 servings.

 I made this recipe for Christmas dinner.
 I had all oooohs & aaahs.
-I originally thought maybe it would be too salty, but it was not.
+I originally thought maybe it would be too salty, but not.
 It turned out just like in the fancy resturants.
 Well here it is Christmas 2015 and my turn to host again.
 All told me they wanted the Prime Rib dinner.
 I will follow recipe exactly and have no fears the Prime Rib Roast will turn out beautifully.

 I did not want to pay $35.00 for a Prime Rib Roast that my husband and I could never eat all of, so opted for an eye of Round Roast instead.
 All I can say is awesome.
 Prime Rib could not have been better.
 For once my husband was able to enjoy a roast that was done exactly as he wanted as well as he does a Prime Rib.
 Cooked it exactly as directions and it was delicious.
 Definitely a keeper.
 Will make the Rib Roast when my children are home again.